philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+2/8/2021 - I updated the Linux code handling events.
+I am still testing this as it may break thresholds that use equals.

 2/4/2021 - I updated a large part of the Linux agent code.
 Functionality should be identical but I changed how parameters are stored and cleaned up the network monitoring logic.

 2/3/2021 - The app is now working with Python 3.9.1.